Twisted differential String and Fivebrane structures: Introduction

-While anomalies are cancelled by these lifts of maps of topological spaces, the \emph{dynamics} of these systems is controled by smooth refinements of such maps.
+While anomalies are canceled by these lifts of maps of topological spaces, the \emph{dynamics} of these systems is controlled by smooth refinements of such maps.
 This is well understood for the first steps: the topological groups $O(n)$, $SO(n)$ and $\mathrm{Spin}(n)$ naturally carry Lie group structures and the differential refinement of $X \to B \mathrm{Spin}(n)$ is well known to be given by a differential nonabelian $\mathrm{Spin}(n)$-cocycle, namely a smooth $\mathrm{Spin}(n)$-principal bundle with connection.

-However, the higher connected topological groups $\mathrm{String}(n)$ and $\mathrm{Fivebrane}(n)$ cannot be finite dimensional Lie groups and are not known to admit any infinite-dimensional Lie group structure.
-But $\mathrm{String}(n)$ does have a natural incarnation as a smooth \emph{2-group} \cite{BCSS} \cite{H} \cite{ BaezSchr} \cite{BBK} \cite{BSt}, a higher categorical (see \cite{Lurie} for all matters of higher category theory needed here) version of a Lie group.
-Similarly, $\mathrm{Fivebrane}(n)$ does naturally exist as a smooth 6-group.
-Generally \cite{nactwist} every topological space $B O\langle k\rangle$ in the Whitehead tower of $B O$ naturally has a smooth incarnation as a \emph{smooth $\infty$-groupoid}: an $(\infty,1)$-categorical sheaf \cite{Lurie} (``$\infty$-stack'') on a site of smooth test spaces.
-As such, these spaces have $L_\infty$-algebras as their infinitesimal approximation in the same way that $\mathrm{SO}(n)$ has a Lie algebra associated with it.
-Therefore after passing to the smooth $\infty$-groupoid incarnation of the objects in the Whitehead tower of $B{\rm O}$ there is a chance of obtaining differential refinements of $\mathrm{String}(n)$- and $\mathrm{Fivebrane}(n)$-structures etc. that are expressed in terms of higher smooth bundles with smooth $L_\infty$-algebra-valued connection forms on them \cite{SSS1}.
+However, the higher connected topological groups $\mathrm{String}(n)$ and $\mathrm{Fivebrane}(n)$ cannot be finite-dimensional Lie groups and a smooth infinite-dimensional structure for $\mathrm{Fivebrane}$ is not known.
+Moreover, even when such infinite-dimensional Lie group structures on these higher covers exist (as was recently found for the $\mathrm{String}$-group \cite{NikolausSachseWockel}) by themselves they lead to the wrong smooth cohomological refinement (discussed in section 4.1 of \cite{nactwist}).
+However, $\mathrm{String}(n)$ does have a natural incarnation as a smooth \emph{2-group} \cite{BCSS} \cite{H} \cite{BaezSchr} \cite{BBK} \cite{BSt} \cite{SchommerPries}\cite{NikolausSachseWockel}, a higher categorical version of a Lie group (see \cite{Lurie} for all general matters of higher category theory needed here and \cite{nactwist} for smooth higher geometry).
+Similarly, $\mathrm{Fivebrane}(n)$ does naturally exist as a \emph{smooth 6-group} (see section 4.1 of \cite{nactwist}).
+Generally, there are \emph{smooth $\infty$-group}-refinements of all higher connected covers of Lie groups.
+Being smooth, these spaces have \emph{infinitesimal approximations} by $L_\infty$-algebras in generalization of how any ordinary Lie group has a Lie algebra associated with it.
+Therefore, after passing to the smooth $\infty$-groupoid incarnation of the objects in the Whitehead tower of $B{\rm O}$ there is a chance of obtaining differential refinements of $\mathrm{String}(n)$- and $\mathrm{Fivebrane}(n)$-structures (and beyond) that are expressed in terms of higher smooth bundles with smooth $L_\infty$-algebra-valued connection forms on them, and indeed these structures naturally exist \cite{SSS1}\cite{FSSI}.